TheOdinProject/curriculum/web_development_101/installfest_prerequisites.md

 If you want to use Ubuntu (or any other version of Linux) as the operating system for your development related to TOP, but you don't feel like permanently changing your OS or switching back and forth between two different operating systems installed on your PC, then using a VM is probably the best option you have.
 VM is short for 'Virtual machine' which is a widely used program that [emulates](https://en.wikipedia.org/wiki/Emulator) a computer system.
 In other words, a VM allows you to run an operating system of your choice just like any other computer program.
 Unfortunately, such convenience comes at a price.
 Running a program that contains an operating system can be very heavy on your processor and RAM memory.

-### Step 0: Requirements
+### Requirements

-Before committing to the installation, make sure your computer meets the [requirements](https://www.virtualbox.org/wiki/End-user_documentation) to run a virtual machine.
+Before committing to the installation, make sure your computer meets the [requirements](https://www.virtualbox.org/wiki/End-user_documentation) to run a virtual machine, it doesn't hurt to take a look at your selected flavor of linux's requirements as well.

 ### Step 1: Downloads